Quodatum/xqdoca/README.md

 Then `xqdoca samples/dba.xqdoca` will generate documentation for XQuery sources below `C:\Users\andy\basex.home\basex.951\webapp\dba` and write it to
 `file:///tmp/dba/`

 If  `source` or `target` are relative urls they are resolved relative to the xqdoca file location.
+Additional elements can be used to control the generated outputs.
+Such as which renderers to run.

-`xqdoca -h` will display a summary of the options.
+Options not specified in the .xqdoca file are taken from [config.xqdoca](src/main/config.xqdoca)